rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="What would it cost to choose RBAC?" col="in" href="accordion16" >}}

-RBAC is a free feature that is accessible through an API for some public cloud providers.
+RBAC is a no-cost feature which is available to selected public cloud services with an API.
 {{</ accordion >}}

 {{< accordion title="Can a customer opt out of RBAC?" col="in" href="accordion17" >}}